BlogAustralian Phone Number Format: Mobile, Landline & Area Codes

 3. Phone Number Prefix

-Different Australian Phone Number Formats
+What Are the Different Phone Number Formats in Australia?

 Phone numbers in Australia are written in various formats, depending on whether the Australian country code (+61) or area code is included.